 - Choose a research topic that has sufficient primary sources.
-Look at the handout Triumph & Tragedy in History: Sample Topics.
+Look at the handout Breaking Barriers in History: Sample Topics.
 These topics have been chosen because the UW Libraries has sufficient primary sources.
 Some practical tips:

 - Choose an event or topic that occurred in the 20th or 19th centuries.